rasmusbugge-glitch/git_training4/README.md

 # git_training4
-This is my first repository.
+This is my first repository - i am happy.
 I am looking forward to learn more.
-New coments.
+New comments.